AliRezaBmeDu/book-shelf/README.md

 # 📖 Book-Shelf <a name="about-project"></a>

-**Conference-Capstone** aims to develop a responsive web page dedicated to a bookstore.
+**Book-Shelf** aims to develop a responsive web page dedicated to a bookstore.

 ## 🛠 Built With <a name="built-with"></a>